- SAP made amazing claims around Vora, which connects HANA to Hadoop.

 - SAP Lumira – Self-service data visualization for everyone

-There is no such thing as SAP HANA Platform.
-HANA is a database.
-But it is not a database that is typically connected to Hadoop.
+There is no such thing as a SAP HANA Platform.
+HANA is a database but it is not a database that is typically connected to Hadoop.
 SAP needs Hadoop, but no one outside of a controlled SAP customer would merely buy HANA to connect it to Hadoop.
 It just is not done.

 SAP IQ is the old Sybase IQ, and it has difficulty in getting many sales.
 It is also not a “Big Data warehouse,” whatever that is.
 It is similar in design to HANA, although SAP primarily positions it as an archival system for HANA.